Can Oscillatory and Persistent Nonlinearities Be Bridged in Black Hole Ringdown?: Introduction

 Gravitational waves (GWs) from the black-hole ringdown phase are crucial probes of extreme gravitational fields \cite{test:rd1,test:rd2,test:rd3,test:rd4,test:rd5,test:rd6}.
 In this regime, oscillatory nonlinear effects, manifested as QQNMs\kern0.3em\cite{Nakano2007,nakano2,Mitman2022,Cheung:2022}, and persistent nonlinear effects, represented by the Christodoulou GW nonlinear memory effect\kern0.3em\cite{Christ:1991,Wiseman:1991,Favata2010MemoryReview}, are the two key nonlinear signatures.
 Nonlinear tails are another important ringdown nonlinearity and are left for future work \cite{Cardoso2024,Ma2024,Ling2025,Kehagias2025,He:2025,Shao:2026}.
 Yet current ringdown observations are still largely interpreted within linear perturbation theory, even though binary black hole (BBH) mergers are intrinsically nonlinear and their spacetime response is expected to exhibit rich nonlinear structure.
 It is therefore natural and important to shift attention toward testing and characterizing these nonlinear effects in the ringdown phase.

-QQNMs arise at second order and are driven by quadratic combinations of linear quasinormal modes (QNMs), producing modes at sum frequencies with amplitudes set by first-to-second order amplitude ratios.
+QQNMs arise at second order and are driven by quadratic combinations of linear quasinormal modes (QNMs), producing modes whose frequencies are sums of the parent-mode frequencies, with amplitudes set by first-to-second-order amplitude ratios.
 Recent analytical and numerical studies indicate that these ratios depend on the intrinsic parameters of the remnant black hole \cite{Yuste:2024,Cheung:2024,Ma:2024,Zhu:2024,Buccio:2024,Bourg:2025,Khera:2025}.
 QQNMs can contribute non-negligibly to the observed ringdown signal, and there are now claims of tentative evidence for their presence in real GW data\kern0.3em\cite{Yang:2025, Wang:2026rev}.

 The Christodoulou memory effect is a nonlinear phenomenon in which a burst of radiation leaves a permanent displacement between freely falling test masses, with an amplitude proportional to the square of the GW strain (or, equivalently, to the time-integrated energy flux), reflecting a second-order back-reaction of the wave’s energy–momentum on spacetime\kern0.3em\cite{Christ:1991,Wiseman:1991,Favata2010MemoryReview}.
 It forms one corner of the gravitational “infrared triangle”, being in one-to-one correspondence with the Bondi–Sachs asymptotic structure and BMS supertranslations at null infinity and equivalent, in the zero-frequency limit, to soft-graviton theorems\kern0.3em\cite{StromingerZhiboedov2016,Strominger2017LecturesIR}.
-Although an unambiguous single-event detection is still missing\kern0.3em\cite{Cheung:2024memory,PhysRevD.101.023011,Lasky:2016,Zhao:2021,Ebersold:2020}, searches in LIGO–Virgo–KAGRA data (including coherent stacking), together with sensitivity forecasts for pulsar timing arrays \cite{BabakPTA:2024} and future space-based detectors, indicate realistic prospects for a first observation in upcoming experiments\kern0.3em\cite{Incha:2024,Ghosh:2023}.
+Although an unambiguous single-event detection is still missing\kern0.3em\cite{Cheung:2024memory,PhysRevD.101.023011,Lasky:2016,Zhao:2021,Ebersold:2020}, searches in LIGO–Virgo–KAGRA data, together with sensitivity forecasts for pulsar timing arrays \cite{BabakPTA:2024} and future space-based detectors, indicate realistic prospects for a first observation in upcoming experiments\kern0.3em\cite{Incha:2024,Ghosh:2023}.